mokdevel/DarcMods/DarcMissions/README.md

 ## General parameters
 ```
+int version : Version number of the file.
+string author : Author of the missions.
 string comment : Generic comment to describe the mission.
 Not used in game.
 string title : Title for the hint shown for players
 string info : Details for the hint shown for players